Tutorial#

 : for scGAN (Marouf et al., 2020) (we use this to train GRouNdGAN’s causal controller)

 Most of the configuration file consists of hyperparameters.
-You only need to modify input and output parameters which we will go through in each section.
+You mostly need to modify input and output parameters which we will go through in each section.
 GRouNdGAN isn’t very sensitive to hyperparameters.
 However, it is still advisable to test different choices of hyperparameters using a validation set.

 Below is the demo causal_gan.cfg